surge-synthesizer/surge/doc/FX Lifecycle.md

   [  6]: 6   Surge                               0x0000000150640620 _ZN6AUBase9RenderBusERjRK14AudioTimeStampjj + 96
 ```

-* CSnapshotMenu::loadSnapshot
+* `XMLConfiguredMenus::loadSnapshot`
-    * Load an FX and call `init_ctrltypes` and `init_default_values`.
+    * Load an effect and call `init_ctrltypes` and `init_default_values`.
 This sets up the params on the control to defaults
-      in the storage bound to the FX
+      in the storage bound to the effect
-    * delete the FX
+    * delete the effect
-    * Parse the XML and set the fxbuffer parameter values as described in the FX.
+    * Parse the XML and set the `fxbuffer` parameter values as described in the effect.
 This leaves the storage configured with
-       values and types but does not leave the synth with the FX setup
+       values and types but does not leave the synth with the effect setup
-    * raise a valueChanged so SurgeGuiEditor sets load_fx_needed to true.
+    * raise a `valueChanged` so `SurgeGUIEditor` sets `load_fx_needed` to true.
-    * If audio_processing_active is false it also sets up the FX from the UI thread via the
+    * If `audio_processing_active` is false it also sets up the effect from the UI thread via the
-      call to synth->processThreadunsafeOperations() but we will ignroe that case in this document
+      call to `synth->processAudioThreadOpsWhenAudioEngineUnavailable()`, but we will ignroe that case in this document
       from hereon out
-* SurgeSynthesizer
+* `SurgeSynthesizer`
-    * In the next `process()` and call to `processControl` `load_fx_needed` will be true
+    * In the next `process()` and call to `processControl`, `load_fx_needed` will be true
-    * so call `loadFx(false,false)` which will force FX where the type in the FX to be noticed as
+    * so call `loadFx(false, false)` which will force effect where the type in the effect is to be noticed as
-      changed and will spawn an fx
+      changed and will spawn an effect
     * but since `initp` is false, don't call `init_default_values` and instead continue to use the values
-      left lingering in the FX from the invocation in CSnapshotMenu.
+      left lingering in the effect from the invocation in `XMLConfiguredMenus`.

-## Loaded FX to Off, FX On
+## Loaded effect to disabled, effect enabled

-* CSnapshotMenu calls loadSnapshot with type 0 and null XML (fine).
+* `XMLConfiguredMenus` calls `loadSnapshot` with type 0 and null XML (fine).
-* This sets the valtype to 0 and then SGE gets the message
+* This sets `valtype` to 0 and then `SurgeGUIEditor` gets the message
 * Question: What sets the types to none everywhere?

-## Empty FX to Loaded FX, FX Bypassed
+## Empty effect to loaded effect, effect bypassed

-## Active FX to New preset of Same Type, FX On
+## Active effect to new preset of same type, effect on

-* CSnapshotMenu
+* `XMLConfiguredMenus`

-## Active FX to New FX of Different Type, FX On
+## Active effect to new effect of different type, effect on

-## Active FX to New FX, FX Bypassed
+## Active effect to new effect, effect bypassed

 Question: is bypass from CEG different than global bypass?

-## Load a patch with FX Off
+## Load a patch with effect off

-## Load a patch with active FX
+## Load a patch with active effect

-## Load a User FX setting
+## Load a User effect setting

-* CFXMenu::loadUserPreset looks like loadSnapshot in that it creates a new FX on the sync buffer, applies the value
+* `FXMenu::loadUserPreset` looks like `loadSnapshot` in that it creates a new effect on the sync buffer, applies the value
-  from the preset, and raises the event
+  from the preset, and raises an event
 * After that it's just like a same-type load

-## Swap an FX
+## Swap an effect

-## An Airwindows FX is activated and changes type
+## An Airwindows effect is activated and changes type

-## An Airwindows FX is de-activated and changes type
+## An Airwindows effect is deactivated and changes type

-## A non-Airwindows FX becomes an Airwindows FX in activated state
+## A non-Airwindows effect becomes an Airwindows effect in activated state

-## A non-Airwindow FX becomes an Airwindows FX in deactivated state
+## A non-Airwindow effect becomes an Airwindows effect in deactivated state

-## The DAW Automation Path
+## The DAW automation path

 The DAW automation path comes in through `synth::setParameter01` and handles the `ct_fxtype` to do the spawn-and-replace.
 See the comments there for more.